srishatagopam/ECE-229-Natural-Disasters-and-Response/readme.md

 1.EC2 setup

-Created an EC2 instance on Amazon AWS, installed conda on EC2, used conda to install all required packages:
+Created an EC2 instance on Amazon AWS, t2 micro is enough for this project and it's free trial.
+We also need add a security group to our instance, and save the pem file to your local machine.
+Once that done, you can connect to the ec2 instance and install package throught pip or miniconda.

 * pandas